nteetor/yonder/docs/content/alert.md

   description: |-
     Character strings specifying the text of the alert or additional named arguments passed as HTML attributes to the alert element.
-- name: title
+- name: dismissible
   description: |-
-    A character string or tag element specifying a heading for the alert, defaults to `NULL`, in which case a title is not added.
+    One of `TRUE` or `FALSE` specifying if the alert may be dismissed by the user, deafults to `TRUE`.
+- name: fade
+  description: |-
+    One of `TRUE` or `FALSE` specifying if the alert fades out or immediately disappears when dismissed, defaults to `TRUE`.
 family: content
 export: ''
 examples: